sunilBisht1103/Walmart_Sales_Analysis/README.md

-This project delivers advanced analytics on Walmart's transactional sales data using **SQL** and **Python**.
+This project delivers analytics on Walmart's transactional sales data using **SQL** and **Python**.
 It extends beyond basic analysis by incorporating advanced SQL techniques, Python, time-series analysis, anomaly detection, profitability optimization, and customer segmentation.

 ---